Have you gone off the rails for one reason or another and are wondering how to get your life back on track financially?

 You might think your ability to be “good with money” is as inborn as curly hair or green eyes.
 But here’s the thing: good money management functions a lot more like a muscle than a genetic trait.
 You have to work at it!

 Think of doing push-ups: maybe right now you can barely do one pushup (if elbows shaking and only going halfway down counts).
 But what if you try to do a pushup every day for 30 days?
 It gets easier, right?
 You’ll start checking out your triceps in the mirror and giving a little flex.
-Financial savvy is a lot like that.
+Personal finances are a lot like that.

 Truth: You Can Get Better at Handling Money.

 Trust me, I hear from people all the time about how they drastically changed their money story for the better.

 There’s Angela—who used to have a credit score in the low 400s.
 Now, she owns two homes, three vehicles, has a near-perfect credit score, and they have 3-4 months of bills budgeted for in the future at all times.
 This is the woman who had a “VERY POOR” credit score!

 There’s Dana Kay who remembers when she would try to pay for groceries and her card would get declined.
 Now she’s the one paying it forward and buying other people’s groceries.
 She took her own shame and flipped it into empowerment.
 I still get shivers thinking about that one.

 There’s Natalie and Larry—who went from living paycheck to paycheck to earning a penny of interest in their savings account for the first time ever.
 Not only that, they were able to fulfill their dream of adopting!